yt-dlp/yt-dlp/README.md

     --no-warnings                    Ignore warnings
     -s, --simulate                   Do not download the video and do not write anything to disk
-    --skip-download                  Do not download the video
+    --skip-download                  Do not download the video but write all related files (Alias: --no-download)
     -g, --get-url                    Simulate, quiet but print URL -e, --get-title                  Simulate, quiet but print title --get-id                         Simulate, quiet but print id